RedHatInsights/pendo-prom-emitter/README.md

 - Python 3.8.x
 - Pipenv
+- Docker (Local Development Only)
+- Docker Compose (Local Development Only)

 ## Development
+This section covers the steps to get started and run the project.

+### Getting Started
 To get started developing you need to clone a local copy of the git repository.

 0. Clone the repository